adrianababakanian/gatsby-personal-site-netlify/src/pages/design/cal-hacks-4/index.md

 Cal Hacks 4.0 was my first experience ideating, executing, & expanding a branding image that thousands of people interacted with.
 Cal Hacks is an immense part of the Berkeley CS community, so I never go a day on campus without seeing a student decked out in a 4.0 shirt or with a dd0ski sticker on their laptop.
 I'm very thankful to have made a lasting impact on my (and other!) university's campus through my designs.

 My experience at Cal Hacks has been predominantly defined by team collaboration.
-Although I am the sole designer responsible for making all design decisions, I take feedback from a wide range of my colleagues across different aspects of our organization and design for their needs.
+Although I am the sole designer responsible for making and implementing all design decisions, I take feedback from a wide range of my colleagues across different aspects of our organization and design for their needs.
 Sponsorship, logistics, tech, marketing, outreach, and more all require design assets &mdash; hence I have experience working closely with multiple teams and stakeholders to make selfless design decisions for the betterment of the entire organization.
 This well-positions me to create visual systems that drive the organization of a complex set of needs.

 ![Cal Hacks 4.0 Team](./assets/ch4_team.jpg)